 When talking to someone face to face, you tend to use gestures, body languages or even facial expressions to convey your message to the other person.

 But, writing a blog post is different.
-People reading blogs are lazy and seems that they are always in rush to get to the point.
+People reading blogs are lazy and seems that they always rush to get to the point.
 They don’t want to struggle to read.
-What they want is to understand your content quickly and easily determine whether your post will be helpful for them or not.
+What they want, is to understand your content quickly and easily determine whether your post will be helpful for them or not.
 Sounds sucks but it’s true.

-Using “relevant” images will help your reader understand your message more.
+That’s where the use of relevant images become handy.
+Images will help your reader understand your message more.
 Because it supports your words that helps you tell your story.